cznewt/jsonnet-utils/README.rst

 jsonnet-grafana-dashboards-convert
 ----------------------------------

-Usage: jsonnet-grafana-dashboards-convert [OPTIONS]

 Convert JSON dashboards to JSONNET format.

+Usage: ``jsonnet-grafana-dashboards-convert [OPTIONS]``

 Options:

 --source-path TEXT  Path to search for the source JSON dashboards.
 --build-path TEXT   Path to save converted JSONNET dashboards, none to print to console.
 --format TEXT       Format of the dashboard: `grafonnet` or `grafana-builder`.
 --layout TEXT       Format of the dashboard: `normal` (scheme 14) , `grid` (scheme 16).

 Example usage: